robotology/robotology-superbuild/README.md

 * [**macOS**](#macOS): use the superbuild with Xcode or GNU make,
 * [**Windows**](#windows): use the superbuild with Microsoft Visual Studio.

+The exact versions of the operating systems supported by the robotology-superbuild follow the one supported by the YARP library, that are documented in https://github.com/robotology/yarp/blob/master/.github/CONTRIBUTING.md#supported-systems .
 Complete documentation on how to use a YCM-based superbuild is available in the [YCM documentation](http://robotology.github.io/ycm/gh-pages/master/manual/ycm-superbuild.7.html).

 ## Linux